Shilo/SD2-Caffeine-Mod/README.md

 - ~~Feature: Rewrite code/project from scratch.~~
 - ~~Feature: Prioritize hooks more.
 Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
 (This will make code a lot more portable between SD2 updates.)~~
 - ~~Feature: Possibly export to Visual Studio for better code and revision management.~~
+- ~~Feature: Localize strings for easier access and future proofing.~~

 #### Documentation
 - ~~Feature: Create public to-do list.~~